 Some numbers matter more than others.

-So finance teams build their own.
+So finance teams build their own financial models.

 Custom metrics, edge-case logic, team-specific definitions.
 Not because they want to be clever, but because they need the model to match reality.